Esri/solutions-raster-functions/README.md

 TacticalAirliftCloudCeiling.rft.xml					Raster function to display the impact of cloud ceiling values on tactical airlifts.
 TacticalAirliftVisibility.rft.xml					Raster function to display the impact of visibility values on tactical airlifts.

+  * Python Scripts for use within the Raster Functions

 	Python Scripts included and what they do

 	All of the scripts need to be checked by the user especially if it is intended to use them with different data as parameters may need to be changed to suit.

 GustWindSpeedFromUV.py	 							Python script used by the ExtractGust raster function which uses U and V components of wind.
 HeatIndex.py	 									Python script used by the DeriveHeatIndex raster function.
+NAMDownload.py										Python script that automates the download of the most up to date NAM data.
 WindChillnonuv.py	 								Python script used by the DeriveWindChillnonuv raster function for data that does not contain the U and V components of wind.
 WindchillUV.py	 									Python script used by the DeriveWindChilluv raster function for data that does contain the U and V components of wind.
 WindDirectionFromUV.py	 							Python script used by the WindDirectionFromUV raster function.